How Is an Adjustable Mortgage Rate (ARM) Calculated?

 Remember, the Index Can Change Over Time

-Earlier, I mentioned that the lender’s margin typically stays the same over the life of the loan.
 For example, if the mortgage company assigns a 2% margin to your ARM loan in the beginning, it will probably remain at 2% for the life of the loan.
-(This is usually how it works, but always verify to be sure.
-You need to see it in writing.)

-The index is a different story.
-It can change over time.
-That’s what makes an adjustable-rate mortgage change over time.
-For instance, if your ARM loan is tied to the 1-year LIBOR index, and the LIBOR goes up when your first adjustment comes around, your mortgage rate will go up as well.
+For instance, if your ARM loan is tied to the Secured Overnight Financing Rate (SOFR), and the SOFR goes up when your first adjustment comes around, your mortgage rate will go up as well.
 This in turn would lead to higher monthly payments.

 The reverse is true as well.
 If the associated index goes down, your ARM rate could be calculated downward as well — resulting in a lower monthly payment.
 But not all ARMs adjust downward, so make sure you read all of the information the lender gives you.
-And ask plenty of questions about how your adjustable mortgage is calculated, and how it can behave over time.
-It’s critical that you understand these things before taking on an ARM loan.